 RANG DE LÉRY, GIROUX CREEK AREA

 During November and December of 2019, the Company completed an outcrop sampling and structural geology program and three additional geoelectric induced polarization (IP) survey lines (BGF press release January 3th 2020) in the western section (Rang de Léry) of the BGF property.
 The IP results, from lines crossing the Gilbert River, suggest the presence of a structural discontinuity interpreted as south-westerly extension of the major fault that strikes through the property (Fig. 1).
-Notably, the historical placer gold channel and mining shafts that produced the largest gold nuggets in Canadian mining history (50oz to 71oz) follow the trend of the structure.
+Notably, the historical placer gold channel and mining shafts that produced some of the largest gold nuggets in Canadian mining history (50oz to 71oz) follow the trend of the structure.
 Induced polarization anomalies (IP-III, IP-IV and IP-V) suggest the presence of disseminated sulphide mineralization in folded volcaniclastic rocks and massive sandstones located on a 400m long section from 500 to 900 m along Line 2 crossing the Gilbert river (Figures 1 & 2).

 The presumed sulphide mineralization may be associated with the presence of gold mineralization in the bedrock similar to the visible gold extracted from quartz-rich volcaniclastic rocks associated with the exposed fault line at the Poulin trench located 1.5 km east of Giroux Creek (BGF press release January 3th 2020).
 A quartz veined rock outcrop on the eastern bank of Ruisseau Giroux in the area surrounded by 19th-century placer gold mining shafts returned 124 ppb Au with anomalous arsenic (As), a well-known gold pathfinder metal (Sample 6007-b) (Figure 3).